clytaemnestra/tech-blog/_posts/2024-01-05-real-time-collaboration.md

 # OT
 ## Google Docs
 ### First Version - How not to do it
-- the underlying principle was comparison of document versions → the server tries to merge all versions and create a one which is propagated to other users
+- the underlying principle is comparison of document versions → the server tries to merge all versions and create a one which is propagated to other users
 - quite often it doesn’t work well, because merging algorithms don’t have enough of information about the context:
     - example:
         - initial sentence: The quick brown fox